elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Add possibility to add and tune disk usage alerts
   - Add pattern matching for node and disk
 - Added support for configuring multiple kube-apiservers for blackbox exporter in sc
+- `./bin/ck8s update-ips` now adds the IPs and port for swift endpoint

 ### Changed